Learning Microservices with a Practical Example

 Use VirtualBox to create a virtual machine and install Alpine Linux on it.
 Use a Bridged Adapter in the network configuration.

 Set up static IPs for both machines.
-Edit the /etc/network/interfaces file to:
+Edit the /etc/network/interfaces file as follows:

 auto lo